Thyroid Disorders & Remedies

 However, if you have an underactive thyroid and are thinking of taking a multivitamin and mineral supplement that contains iron and/or calcium, don’t take it at the same time as your levothyroxine tablet (the treatment for hypothyroidism).
 Leave at gap of at least a few hours between taking the two, as calcium and iron can affect your body’s ability to absorb levothyroxine.

-If you are iodine deficient, iodine-containing supplements such as kelp may help, and the EFSA backs claims that iodine contributes to normal thyroid function.
-However, experts believe iodine supplements won’t help if you’re not deficient in it – and according to the NHS, iodine deficiency is uncommon in the UK.
-If you already have a thyroid condition, check with your GP before taking any supplements containing iodine.
+If you are iodine deficient, iodine-containing supplements such as kelp may help, and the EFSA backs claims that iodine contributes to normal thyroid function (viii).
+According to the British Dietetic Association, if you don’t eat enough iodine-rich foods a supplement may be helpful – though according to the NHS iodine deficiency isn’t common in the UK (ix).
+If you have a thyroid condition, however, or if you’re taking any other medication, speak to your GP before taking additional iodine.

 One of the common symptoms of an underactive thyroid is weight gain.
 Supplements that may help to control weight and help with weight loss include those that contain green tea and green coffee extract.
-There is some evidence that green tea extract may help with weigh reduction (ii), while green coffee extract also shows promise as a weight-loss aid (iii), arguably because it contains a substance called chlorogenic acid (iv).
+There is some evidence that green tea extract may help with weigh reduction (x), while green coffee extract also shows promise as a weight-loss aid (xi), arguably because it contains a substance called chlorogenic acid (xii).

 Conjugated linoleic acid

 Depression is one of the symptoms of an underactive thyroid, but taking a fish oil supplement be useful.
-There is evidence to suggest that the omega-3 fatty acids found in fish oils may be more effective in treatment depression than a placebo (vii).
+There is evidence to suggest that the omega-3 fatty acids found in fish oils may be more effective in treating depression than a placebo (xv).
 You may also want to consider taking a supplement containing 5-hydroxytryptophan (5-HTP).
-This non-essential amino acid has been shown to be as effective as some standard antidepressants (viii).
+This non-essential amino acid has been shown to be as effective as some standard antidepressants (xvi).

 Toulis.
 KA, Anastasilakis.
 AD, Tzellos.
 TG, Goulis.
 DG, Kouvelas.
 D. Selenium supplementation in the treatment of Hashimoto's thyroiditis: a systematic review and a meta-analysis.
 Thyroid.
 2010 ;20(10):1163-1173.